Love Records (Sean Combs)

 Love Records is an American record label founded by rapper Sean "Diddy" Combs in 2022.
-The label was created to independently release Combs's fifth album, The Love Album: Off the Grid (2023), though American songwriter Jozzy has signed with the label and released one extended play (EP).
-As of 2025, Love Records is currently estimated to be worth $10–30 million.
+The label was created to release Combs's fifth album, The Love Album: Off the Grid (2023), though American songwriter Jozzy has signed with the label and released one extended play (EP).

 History

 Beginnings (2021–2024)

 After his last album, 11 11 in 2014, Sean Combs would take a long break from making music.
 In 2021, rumors circulated that Combs was making a musical return.
 In 2022, Combs announced the formation of Love Records, in a joint venture with Motown, as a successor to his Bad Boy Records brand.
-Both Motown and Love were to release Combs' fifth album, The Love Album: Off the Grid (2023).
+Both Motown and Love were slated to release Combs' fifth album, The Love Album: Off the Grid (2023).

 Love Records' first artist, Jozzy, was signed on September 12, 2022.
-Despite the label's deal with Motown, Combs' fifth album was released independently on solely Love Records on September 15, 2023.
-It moderately entered the Billboard 200 and gained mostly positive reviews from critics, earning a nomination for Best Progressive R&B Album at the 66th Annual Grammy Awards.
+Despite the label's deal with Motown, Combs' fifth album was released solely through Love Records on September 15, 2023.
+It moderately entered the Billboard 200 and received mostly positive reviews from critics, earning a nomination for Best Progressive R&B Album at the 66th Annual Grammy Awards.